-AWARD-WINNING holiday park operator Parkdean is celebrating the wonderful walks on offer round its parks by inviting families, couples, dog owners, and outdoor enthusiasts to get together, get active, and try a top walk as part of their half-term holiday.
+Award-winning holiday park operator Parkdean Resorts is celebrating the wonderful walks on offer around its parks by inviting families, couples, dog owners, and outdoor enthusiasts to get together, get active, and try a top walk as part of their holiday.

-Parkdean has gone the extra mile this year by highlighting key walking routes to help families get out exploring over the holidays, combining a bit of exercise with everything else they love doing on holiday, in the some of the most beautiful locations around the UK.
+Parkdean has helpfully highlighted key walking routes to help families get out exploring over the holidays, combining a bit of exercise with everything else they love doing on holiday, in the some of the most beautiful locations around the UK.

 Durdle Door, Sandford, near Poole, Dorset